ricardorqr/microservice/README.md

 ...
 ```

-Also, The User microservice has the tag `<dependency>` pointing to the root project.
+Also, the User microservice has the tag `<dependency>` pointing to the root project.
 This is necessary to use objects from the Departament service.
 ```xml
 <dependency>
   <groupId>microservice</groupId>